Commemorating the centenary of the WWI armistice on 11th day of 11th month 1918

 Paul Richardson was a grocer in Woodborough at sometime during the 1830’s he additionally began to serve his customers with beer on his premises which he styled the Half Moon.
 An advertisement in the Nottingham Review of 1839 shows that he was well-established, presumably as a publican in that year being supported by later entries in the Nottinghamshire Trade Directories.
 Although he continued to trade as a grocer he appears to have relinquished his victualling activities by the 1850’s.

-Above left: Nag’s Head c.
-1880 William Hogg was the licensee.
-Above right: Mr W Wright seated on the horse, this was taken by William Ridgard a notable local photographer who was killed in WWI.
+Above left: Nag’s Head circa 1880, William Hogg was the licensee.
+Above right: Mr W Wright seated on a horse, this was taken by William Ridgard a notable local photographer who was killed in WWI.

-Below left: Main Street scene in 1912 with the Nag’s Head on the left still with the lean to attached, this was demolished around 1927 to make way for the Main Street to be widened.
+Below left: Main Street scene in 1912 with the Nag’s Head on the left still with the lean-to attached, this was demolished around 1927 to make way for Main Street to be widened and a pavement on both sides.
 Below right: Main Street in 1958 with the widened road.

 At a Licensing Meeting in 1906 the renewal of the licence for the Punch Bowl was refused and it finally closed on 2nd March 1907.
 The Punch Bowl returned into private hands after its closure as a public house in 1907.